 He was doctor, a scientist, a paratrooper.
 He was a young, strong, happy, healthy man.
-He was my hero.
-And his death broke my heart.
+He was my hero. his death broke my heart.

 (Imitates puppy wailing)